Saga Communications (NYSE:SGA) Coverage Initiated at StockNews.com

-Investment analysts at StockNews.com started coverage on shares of Saga Communications (NYSE:SGA – Get Rating) in a report issued on Thursday.
-The firm set a “buy” rating on the stock.
+StockNews.com assumed coverage on shares of Saga Communications (NYSE:SGA – Get Rating) in a report published on Friday morning.
+The firm issued a buy rating on the stock.

 Saga Communications Company Profile